Ray Cooper III: Professional Fighters League

 Cooper faced Nikolay Aleksakhin at PFL 5 on June 17, 2021.
 He won the bout via unanimous decision.

 Cooper faced Rory MacDonald in the Semifinals off the Welterweight tournament on August 13, 2021 at PFL 7.
 He won the bout via unanimous decision.

 Cooper rematched Magomed Magomedkerimov in the Finals of the Welterweight tournament on 27 October 2021 at PFL 10.
 Cooper had previously faced Magomedkerimov in the finals of the 2018 tournament, losing the bout via guillotine in the second round.
 He won the bout this time tho via knockout in the third round, winning the 2021 PFL Welterweight Tournament and another $1 million dollar prize.

 Cooper was scheduled to face Magomed Umalatov on May 6, 2022 at PFL 3.
 Umalatov would pull out of the bout and be replaced by former LFA Welterweight Champion Carlos Leal.
 At weigh-ins, Ray Cooper III missed weight for the bouts, weighing in at 176.4 pounds, 5.4 pounds over the welterweight non-title fight limit.He was fined 20 percent of their purses, ineligible to win playoff points, given a walkover loss, and was penalized one point in the standings In an upset, Cooper lost the bout via unanimous decision.

 Cooper faced Brett Cooper on July 1, 2022 at PFL 6.
 He won the bout via TKO stoppage 24 seconds into the bout.

+Cooper made his middleweight debut against Derek Brunson on November 24, 2023 at PFL 10.
+At weigh-ins, Cooper came in at 186.8 pounds, .8 pounds over the limit, leading him to being fined a percentage of his purse which went to Brunson and the bout was held at a catchweight.
+Cooper lost the fight by unanimous decision.

+Returning to welterweight, Cooper replaced PFL welterweight champion Magomed Magomedkerimov to face Bellator welterweight champion Jason Jackson in a 182 pound catchweight bout at PFL vs. Bellator on February 24, 2024.
+He lost the bout by technical knockout in the second round.

+Cooper faced Mukhamed Berkhamov on August 23, 2024 at PFL 9.
+He lost the fight via split decision.